Telecominfraproject/oopt-gnpy/Excel_userguide.rst

   City (Mandatory) ; State ; Country ; Region ; Latitude ; Longitude ; Type

-- **City** is used for the name of a node of the digraph.
-It accepts letters, numbers,commas,underscore,dash, blank... (not exhaustive).
+- **City** is used for the name of a node of the graph.
+It accepts letters, numbers,underscore,dash, blank... (not exhaustive).
+The user may want to avoid commas for future CSV exports.

    **City name MUST be unique**

 - **Type** is not mandatory.

   - If not filled, it will be interpreted as an 'ILA' site if node degree is 2 and as a ROADM otherwise.
   - If filled, it can take "ROADM", "FUSED" or "ILA" values.
 If another string is used, it will be considered as not filled.
-FUSED means that spans ingress and egress spans will be fuesed together.
+FUSED means that ingress and egress spans will be fused together.

 - *State*, *Country*, *Region* are not mandatory.
   "Region" is a holdover from the CORONET topology reference file `CORONET_Global_Topology.xls <examples/CORONET_Global_Topology.xls>`_.
 CORONET separates its network into geographical regions (Europe, Asia, Continental US.)
 This information is not used by gnpy.